Arc'teryx Zeta SL

 See the Men's Arc'teryx Zeta SL See the Women's Arc'teryx Zeta SL

-Arc’teryx’s Zeta line of rain jackets is designed for lightweight trekking and runs the gamut from the fully featured and pricey Zeta AR (“all round”) to the feathery Zeta FL (“fast and light”).
+Arc’teryx’s Zeta line of rain jackets is designed for lightweight trekking and runs the gamut from the 3-layer Zeta LT (“lightweight”) to the feathery Zeta FL (“fast and light”).
 The Zeta SL is the “superlight” version and puts a big emphasis on weight and packability.
 We put the SL through the wringer in both the rainy Pacific Northwest and during a wet multi-day trek through the Grand Canyon, where it proved to be a weather-worthy, comfortable, and tough shell.
 Below we break down our experiences with the Zeta SL.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 - What We Like/What We Don't